Innovation and Strategic Network Formation: Asymmetric Learning Probabilities

 \section{Asymmetric Learning Probabilities}

 The baseline model assumes that information flows are symmetric across pairs of firms.
-In practice, firms may have hetereogeneous probabilities of learning from others, even given a fixed interaction rate.
+In practice, firms may have heterogeneous probabilities of learning from others, even given a fixed interaction rate.
+We next show that equilibrium remains critical with heterogeneous propensities to learn.